Red wall (British politics): Demographics

-In January 2022, Anthony Wells, Director of Political Research at YouGov UK, wrote an article on his Substack titled "Stop obsessing about the Red Wall".
+In January 2022, Anthony Wells, director of Political Research at YouGov, wrote an article titled "Stop obsessing about the Red Wall".
 In it, he criticised political commentators and politicians who use the term "based upon a perception of what the author's idea of a stereotypical working class Conservative voter would think, rather missing the point of James [Kanagasooriam]'s original hypothesis that voters in those areas were actually demographically similar to more Tory areas ...
 [T]hese were seats that for cultural reasons were less Conservative than you would have expected given their demographics.
 To some degree that has unwound in some areas.
 There is probably not an easy way for Labour to rebuild that reluctance to consider voting Tory in places where it has collapsed.
 It is also worth considering whether it has even fully played out... it may be there is further realignment to go."